 We all carry the same genes.
 Some of those genes are responsible for cell division in certain areas of our bodies.
-Risky gene mutations greatly affect the carrier's ability to ward off or fightbreast, ovarian and prostatecancer.
-Depending on the mutation carried, a person may also be at slightly higher risk of some other types of cancer..
+Mutations in those genes greatly affect a person's ability to ward off or fight breast, ovarian and prostatecancer.
+Depending on the mutation carried, a person may also be at slightly higher risk of some other types of cancer.

 The way we inherit genes explains why it is important to look at the history of cancer on both sides of a family.
 A woman can inherit an increased risk of breast cancer or ovarian cancer from her father in the same way that she can inherit it from her mother.
 Alternately, a man can inherit an increased risk of prostate and breast cancer from his mother the same way he can from his father.

 Most of the research that drives today’s medical recommendations is based only on what is known about the BRCA mutations.
 With more than 1,200 different types of mutations discovered to date in each of the BRCA genes, researchers do not yet have enough information to stratify cancer risk for each of those specific mutations.
 Nor, can they give a definitive picture regarding cancer risk levels for mutations in the newly discovered risky genes.
 As a result, cancer risk data tends to be reported only on BRCA research and in broad, average ranges.
 And, those statistics may differ, depending on the source.

 It is important to know that personal cancer risk may fall above or below the average ranges reported in your health care region and are based on a variety of factors in addition to the gene affected and the particular mutation within it.